Set up workflow phases and transitions

 |Secondary, or alternate, transition||

 Transitions that are alternate workflow paths.
 These transitions are not essential to the primary logic of the workflow.
-Under certain circumstances, an item will follow the alternate path.
+Under certain circumstances, an entity will follow the alternate path.

 Indicated by a dotted arrow: